felias-fogg/dw-link/docs/intro.md

 Your development machine, the *host*, is connected to the UNO acting as a *hardware debugger* over the usual USB connection.
 The  two devices use the *GDB remote serial protocol* to communicate with each other.
 The hardware debugger in turn is connected to the *target system*, whereby the *debugWIRE protocol* is used for communication.

 The physical connection between the hardware debugger and the target, as described in the [section about the hardware setup](installation.md#setting-up-the-hardware), is something that might need some enhancements.
 Instead of six jumper wires, you may want to have a more durable connection.
-This is covered in thje part about [*a better hardware debugger*](better.md).
+This is covered in the part about [*a better hardware debugger*](better.md).
 Finally, [possible problems](problems.md) and [troubleshooting](troubleshooting.md) is covered.

 And what do you with your hardware debugger once you have debugged all your programs and they work flawlessly?
 Since version 2.2.0, you can use dw-link also as an STK500 v1 ISP programmer.
 If you connect to dw-link with 19200 bps and start avrdude, then dw-link becomes an ISP programmer.